Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Abstract

 \section{Abstract}

-{Quantum algorithms provide a promising framework in high-energy physics, in particular, for unraveling the causal configurations of multiloop Feynman diagrams by identifying Feynman propagators with qubits, a challenge analogous to querying \textit{directed acyclic graphs} in graph theory.
+{Quantum algorithms provide a promising framework in high-energy physics, in particular, for unraveling the causal configurations of multiloop Feynman diagrams by identifying Feynman propagators with qubits, a challenging task closely analogous to querying \textit{directed acyclic graphs} in graph theory.
 In this paper, we present the Minimum Clique-optimised quantum Algorithm (MCA), an automated quantum algorithm designed to efficiently query the causal structures within the Loop-Tree Duality.
 The MCA quantum algorithm is optimised by exploiting graph theory techniques, specifically, by analogy with the Minimum Clique Partition problem.
-The evaluation of the MCA quantum algorithm is exhibited by analysing the transpiled quantum circuit depth and quantum circuit area.}
+The performance of the MCA quantum algorithm across diverse multiloop topologies is assessed by analysing the transpiled quantum circuit depth and quantum circuit area, showing a significant reduction in the quantum resources needed for implementation.}